mathpunk/sherman/README.md

 # Sherman

-Let's play with replacement grammars by wrapping Tracery.js in self-hosted ClojureScript
+Let's play with replacement grammars by wrapping Tracery.js in ClojureScript

 ## Goals

 Autodidactic goals:
 * Learn about JavaScript interop
 * Learn about self-hosted ClojureScript
+* Try shadow-cljs as a build tool
 * Experiment with using clojure.spec in code that is mainly or wholly test-driven

 Library goals: